 System Prerequisite

-Before configuring the SIP trunk (in your Vodia system) it is required to go through the following checklist and make changes where necessary:
+Before configuring the SIP trunk in the Vodia PBX, go through the following checklist and make changes where necessary:

 The first thing is adjusting the Device type.
-To do so please navigate to Main Menu → Account settings → Inbound Settings and make sure that the Protocol for Inbound DIDs is set to “SIP” and that the Device type is set to “IP PBX Server” and apply any changes made.
+To do so, navigate to Main Menu → Account settings → Inbound Settings and make sure the Protocol for Inbound DIDs is set to “SIP”, that the Device type is set to “IP PBX Server”, and apply any changes made.

 Dialing mode